kpearson/kpearson.github.io/_posts/2015-08-15-framework_components.md

 puts response
 ```

->Note: When using Pry, the `binding.pry` statement can not be the last thing evaluated.
+>When using [Pry], the `binding.pry` statement can not be the last thing evaluated.
 So to get around this in the example above I added a `puts` so the `binding.pry` would do what we expect.

 Assigning the request response to a variable and placing the Pry statement after the `get` block is executed lets us play with what is returned and find out how to extract the data we need.

 If the Github API wasn't responding as expected, we could place the `binding.pry` before or inside the `get` request block and build up the request by hand.
-This gives us a chance to make sure we we're providing all the params Github needs.
+This gives us a chance to make sure we're providing all the params Github needs.

 The important thing here is rapid experimentation.
 By eliminating all but the essential pieces, we can quickly reason about the gem's behavior without wondering how other libraries may be affecting the outcome.